Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

     * Login
 6. Clicking on the relevant navigation option will redirect the user to that page.

-7. Footer will be sticky.
-Navbar will be responsive and fill the entire width of small screens.
+7. Navbar will be responsive and fill the entire width of small screens.

 ### Home Page

 1. The home page will welcome users to the store and have a useful navigation bar to access the site.
 2. A large button will direct the user to the All Products page where they can quickly start browsing and making purchases.
+3. A user may click on a product to view more details about the product.

 ## Navbar